 As discussed in the main text, statistical descriptors of natural surface roughness depends on the scale and the nature of the considered terrain.
-Here are combined RMS height ($\xi$) and correlation length ($\zeta$) from literature and photogrammetric survey on agriculture terrains performed by the corresponding author (Figure \ref{fig:rough}).
-These terrains exemplify the range of surface roughness observed in nature and as to be compared with respect to value retrieved in this study.
-Note that there is no direct link between the nature of the terrain ans its surface roughness as this later is controlled by different processes that sculpt the topography.
-Also, multi-scale effects of the surface roughness is known to play a significant role on the radiometry \citep{Labarre2017}.
-Nevertheless, further investigation is required and is currently out of scope of this paper.
+Here are combined RMS height ($\xi$) and correlation length ($\zeta$) from literature and photogrammetric surveys on agriculture terrains performed by the corresponding author (Figure \ref{fig:rough}).
+These terrains exemplify the range of surface roughness observed in nature and are to be compared with respect to the values retrieved in this study.
+Note that there is no direct link between the nature of the terrain and its surface roughness as the latter is controlled by different processes that sculpt the topography.
+Also, multi-scale effects of the surface roughness are known to play a significant role in the radiometry \citep{Labarre2017}.
+Further investigation into such multi-scale effects is necessary but beyond the scope of this paper.

-\subsection{A3.
-Synthetic tests on surface physical properties and subsequent micro-wave backscatter cross-section}
+\subsection{A4.
+Synthetic tests on surface physical properties and subsequent microwave backscatter cross-section}

-Synthetic tests are done in order to show the effect of spatial variations of the physical properties that control the micro-wave backscatter signal ($\sigma^0$).
+Synthetic tests are done in order to show the effect of spatial variations of the physical properties that control the microwave backscatter signal ($\sigma^0$).
 Synthetic maps are generated (Figure \ref{fig:synthmap}) and the resulting $\sigma^0$.
+Note that shadowing and layer over effects are not considered when synthesizing the SAR image.
 Multiplicative speckle noise with a gamma distribution has been considered based on noise estimation performed in \cite{Lucas2014b}.